Classification of Rigid Irregular $G_2$-Connections: On connections of type

-\begin{lem} Let $\EE$ be an irreducible rigid $G_2$-connection.
-The regular part of the formal type at any singularity $x$ of $\EE$ is of dimension $1$, $3$ or $7$. \end{lem} \begin{proof} Denote by $E$ the formal type of $\EE$ at $x$ and write $E=E^\reg\oplus E^\irr$.
+Recall that we assume that all slopes of the irreducible rigid $G_2$-connections have numerator $1$.
+Additionally, a strong condition on the formal types is given by the self-duality which they have to satisfy. \begin{lem} Let $\EE$ be an irreducible rigid $G_2$-connection.
+The regular part of the formal type at any singularity $x$ of $\EE$ is of dimension $1$, $3$ or $7$. \end{lem} \begin{proof} Let $x$ be any singularity of $\EE$.
+Denote by $E$ the formal type of $\EE$ at $x$ and write $E=E^\reg\oplus E^\irr$.
 This corresponds to a representation $\rho=\rho^\reg\oplus\rho^\irr$ of the local differential Galois group $I$ at $x$.
 First note that this representation has to be self-dual.
 We will show that purely irregular $\KK$-connections of odd dimension are never self-dual.
 Let $E$ be such a connection and write

 for its minimal Levelt-Turrittin decomposition in which all the $\varphi_i$ are not in $\IC[[t]]$.
 For the dimension of $E$ to be odd, at least on of the elementary connections has to be odd dimensional, write $\El(p,\varphi,R)$ for that one.
 It's dual cannot appear in the above decomposition, as the dimension would not be odd in that case.
 So it suffices to prove that $\El(p,\varphi,R)$ itself is not self-dual.
-A necessary condition for its self-duality is Write $\varphi(u)=\sum_{i\ge -k}a_iu^i$ for some $k\in \Z_{\ge 0}$.
+By \cite[Remark 3.9.]{Sa08} the dual of $\El(p,\varphi,R)$ is $\El(p,-\varphi,R^*)$.
+Thus a necessary condition for self-duality is Write $\varphi(u)=\sum_{i\ge -k}a_iu^i$ for some $k\in \Z_{\ge 0}$.
 The above condition translates to